-With large warehouse facilities across Australia, Booth was interested in reducing their electricity bills and making use of their large roof space to generate their own energy.
+With large warehouse facilities across Australia, Booth were interested in reducing their electricity bills and making use of their large roof space to generate their own energy.

-In addition to solar, Booth Transport was interested in battery storage technology to reduce their peak demand charges and store any excess energy produced by their new solar systems.
+In addition to solar, Booth Transport were interested in battery storage technology to reduce their peak demand charges and store any excess energy produced by their new solar systems

-A 100kWh Tesla Powerpack has also been installed in Strathmerton.
-This was one of the first commercial installations in Australia and will store excess energy produced by Booth’s solar system and dramatically reduce their reliance on the grid.
+A 100kWh Tesla Powerpack was also installed in Strathmerton to store excess energy produced by the solar system and dramatically reduce Booth’s reliance on the grid.

 Check out the latest in Cherry news from our newest projects to industry insights.